MicrosoftDocs/architecture-center/docs/resiliency/index.md

 When a single client makes an excessive number of requests, the application might throttle the client for a certain period of time.
 During the throttling period, the application refuses some or all of the requests from that client (depending on the exact throttling strategy).
 The threshold for throttling might depend on the customer's service tier.

-Throttling does not imply the client was necessarily acting maliciously.
-It just means the client exceeded their service quota.
+Throttling does not imply the client was necessarily acting maliciously, only that it exceeded its service quota.
 In some cases, a consumer might consistently exceed their quota or otherwise behave badly.
 In that case, you might go further and block the user.
 Typically, this is done by blocking an API key or an IP address range.

 For more information, see [Throttling Pattern][throttling-pattern].